Dimensions in Angular Schedule component

 bootstrapApplication(AppComponent).catch((err) => console.error(err));

-Height and Width in percentage
+Height and width in percentages

-When height and width of the Scheduler are given as percentage, it will make the Scheduler as wide as the parent container.
+When the height and width of the Scheduler are given as percentage, it will make the Scheduler as wide as the parent container.

 import { NgModule } from '@angular/core'